6126 (clothing line): Retail

-6126 Collection was sold at such United States retail stores as Neiman Marcus, Nordstrom, Bloomingdale's, and at D-A-S-H boutique owned by Kim Kardashian, Kourtney Kardashian, and Khloé Kardashian.
-The leggings line was released on July 10, 2008, at Fred Segal and for Internet order, on the website Intuition.
+6126 was sold at retail stores Neiman Marcus, Nordstrom, Bloomingdale's, and Dash.
+The leggings line was released on July 10, 2008, at Fred Segal and for internet order on website Intuition.

-Advertising

-Lohan participated in numerous photo shoots and modeled to help advertise and promote the collection.

 Controversy

 Photographer Scott Nathan sued Universal Music Group, Lohan's musical label, when he discovered that a photograph he shot of Lohan was used as the cover for her single "Bossy" without his permission.
 He also sued and prevailed over 6126's parent company after being promised a 1% interest in the clothing line for photographing Lohan in the leggings.
-The two settled but Nathan then claimed 6126 or Lohan paid him according to the settlement.
-However, as of 2020 all has been satisfied.
+The two settled but Nathan then claimed 6126 or Lohan hadn’t paid him according to the settlement.